When an adult Dachshund is not spayed, she will have regular heat, or estrus, cycles each year.

 How to Prevent a Dachshund From Going Into Heat

-The only way to eliminate a female dog’s heat cycles is to get them spayed.
+The only way to eliminate a female dog’s heat cycles is to get them spayed or desexed.

 Spaying a dog involves removing a female dogs uterus and ovaries*, thus eliminating heat cycles altogether.

 *Note, there is a procedure called OSS (Ovary Sparing Spay), which takes away the ability to reproduce but leaves one or both ovaries intact.
 There are several benefits to your female Dachshund retaining their natural hormones but your dog will still have normal heat cycles so it doesn’t eliminate that complication.

 New science recommends keeping your female dog intact until their bone plates are closed and they are mostly done growing.